toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2021/result-builders-in-swift/index.md

 ---
 type: post
-slug: result-builders-in-swift
 title: Result builders in Swift
 description: If you want to make a result builder in Swift, this article will help you to deal with the most common cases when creating a DSL.
 publication: 2017-10-10 16:20:00
-tags: UIKit, iOS
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## Swift result builder basics